cschuman/resilience-mapping/docs/research/SPATIAL-CONTAGION-PAPER-REVISED.md

 ### 4.1 Principal Findings

 Our central finding is methodological: the apparent "spatial contagion" in community health trajectories was an artifact of temporal data leakage.

+**A note on baseline model performance:** Even with the full feature set, our best model achieves only F1=0.26 and balanced accuracy=0.33—essentially chance performance for a 3-class problem.
+This means that **no features we examined—spatial or otherwise—enable meaningful prediction of trajectory class**.
+The negative finding about spatial features is thus "they don't help a model that already cannot predict."
+This may reflect fundamental unpredictability of health trajectories at this temporal resolution, inadequate feature engineering, or inherent noise in the CDC PLACES estimates.
+Future work should explore whether longer lag periods, different outcome definitions, or richer data sources improve baseline predictability before re-examining spatial effects.

 When neighbor trajectory features were computed contemporaneously with the outcome period (year T-1 to T), they appeared 16.7 times more predictive than a community's own historical trend.
 After correcting to properly lagged features (year T-2 to T-1), this advantage vanished entirely.

 This represents **spatial synchrony**, not spatial contagion.
 Communities near each other experience health changes at the same time—likely due to shared exposures, economic shocks, policy changes, or healthcare system factors—but prior neighbor trajectories do not predict future focal trajectories.